fmof/maxent-mwe/README.md

 This indicates an error with the optimization function.

 By compiling with verbosity on (`CFLAGS+=-DVERBOSE`), you can see intermediate function and gradient evaluations.
+Specifically, intermediate `θ` values are tried that minimize the objective.
 This suggests an issue with the line search.
+Nevertheless, a poorly terminating line search (and its containing caller) should not return a "success."

 ```
     p = (0.0000000000, 0.0000000000) ==eval==> 2.079442